Tharudhaishanka/Tharudhaishanka/README.md

 - 👋 Hi, I’m @Tharudhaishanka
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web page making
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web developers
-- 📫 How to reach me ...
+- 📫 How to reach me
+          tharudhaishanka@gmail.com
+          +94713892697

 <!---
 Tharudhaishanka/Tharudhaishanka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.